 In-person presentations were conducted by two experienced Energy Educators.
-NEF required all Energy Educators to be fully vaccinated and take their temperature each morning to protect students and teachers.
+NEF required all Energy Educators to be fully vaccinated and take their temperature each morning as a protection to students and teachers.

-The presentation focused on important concepts, such as natural resources, electrical generation, the energy mix used by Pacific Power to generate electricity and tips for energy efficiency in the home.
+The presentation focused on important concepts, such as natural resources, electrical generation, the energy mix used by Rocky Mountain Power to generate electricity and tips for energy efficiency in the home.
 Energy Educators completed demonstrations of making a human electrical circuit, during which they taught key core curriculum concepts such as insulators and conductors of electricity and electrical generation.
-In-person assemblies included the review game, "Lingo" at designated points throughout the presentation.
+Inperson assemblies included the review game, "Lingo" at designated points throughout the presentation.